AbbasAnalyst25/Project0/README.md

-# Data Analyst Portfolio Project
+# COVID | Data Exploration Portfolio Projects

  This Repository will hold all of the code and queries from the Portfolio Projects I create.